+There are a lot of fastener options out there.
+When picking the fastener for your next project, you are going to want to consider the material it is made of.
 Many of our options include steel fasteners.
 The main options you have for steel are Low Carbon Steel, Medium Carbon Steel, Alloy Steel, Stainless Steel, or Austenitic Stainless Steel.

-SAE Grade 5 (metric class 8.8) is generally made from medium carbon steel with AISI grades 1038, 1040, 1045, 1541, 5132, and 5135 falling into this category.
+SAE Grade 8 (metric class 10.9, 12.9) fasteners are made from alloy steel with AISI grades 4137, 4140, 4340, and 5140 falling into this category.

 Still have some questions about fastener materials?
 Contact us at ProvenProductivity@bossard.com if you have questions.
 We are here to make sure your projects go smoothly!